Ronnie Yell

-Ronald Irving Yell (born April 15, 1991) is an American football defensive back who is currently a free agent.
-The last team he played for was the Toronto Argonauts.
-Yell played college football at San Jose State and began his professional football career in 2013 with the Arizona Cardinals of the National Football League.
+Ronald Irving Yell (born April 15, 1991) is an American former professional football defensive back.
+He played college football at San Jose State and began his professional football career in 2013 with the Arizona Cardinals of the National Football League (NFL).
 He then joined the BC Lions late in the 2013 season.
+Yell was also a member of the Toronto Argonauts.

 Early life

 Yell was born in Los Angeles, California.
 His grandfather Bobo Henderson was a Negro league baseball player.
 After transferring from Crawford High, Yell graduated from Lincoln High School in San Diego in 2009.
 At Lincoln, Yell was a quarterback on the football team; he played on the basketball and track and field teams as well.
 Yell also was the activities commissioner for two years on the Lincoln High student body.

 College career

 Yell attended San Jose State University and played for the Spartans football team as a defensive back, in 2009 under coach Dick Tomey and from 2010 to 2012 under Mike MacIntyre.
 As a freshman, Yell played 10 games and started at cornerback in the last six games of 2009 and had 19 tackles and a pass deflected.
 Yell also became the punt return specialist late in 2009.
 San Jose State finished the 2009 season 2–10.

 In 2010, his sophomore year, Yell played all 13 games and started 10.
 He had 44 tackles (3 for loss), 11 passes deflected, and one interception.
 He returned one punt for six yards and 32 kickoffs for 645 yards (an average 20.2 yards per return).
 In Mike MacIntyre's first year as head coach, San Jose State went 1–12 this season.